yun-ni-2024/ai-assistant-app/README.md

 The application includes Model Context Protocol (MCP) tools that extend AI capabilities:

 1. **Web Search**: Automatically searches for real-time information when needed
+2. **Content Fetching**: Fetches and analyzes specific web pages for detailed content
+3. **Intelligent Tool Selection**: AI automatically chooses between search and fetch based on user needs
-2. **Multilingual Support**: Adapts search queries and responses to user's language
+4. **Multilingual Support**: Adapts search queries and responses to user's language
+5. **Smart Filtering**: Filters out irrelevant search results to provide focused answers
-3. **Source Citation**: Provides inline links to information sources
+6. **Source Citation**: Provides inline links to information sources
-4. **Real-time Data**: Retrieves current information for time-sensitive queries
+7. **Real-time Data**: Retrieves current information for time-sensitive queries

 **How it works**:
-- The AI automatically determines when web search is needed
+- The AI automatically determines when web search or content fetching is needed
+- Tool selection follows priority: fetch (for specific URLs) > search (for general queries)
-- Search results are integrated into responses with proper citations
+- Search results are filtered to include only relevant information
+- Content is integrated into responses with proper citations
 - Links are embedded inline for easy access to sources
 - Supports multiple languages with appropriate formatting

-**Example queries that trigger search**:
+**Example queries that trigger tools**:
-- "What's the weather like today?"
-- "Latest news about AI"
+- **Search**: "What's the weather like today?", "Latest news about AI", "Stock market performance"
-- "Stock market performance on [date]"
-- "Current events in [location]"
+- **Fetch**: "Analyze this article: https://example.com/article", "What does this page say about...?"

 ## 🤝 Contributing